History of religion in the Netherlands: Reformation in the Early Modern Period

 Catholicism dominated Dutch religion until the early 16th century, when the Protestant Reformation began to develop.
 Lutheranism did not gain much support among the Dutch, but Calvinism, introduced two decades later, did.
 It began its spread in the Westhoek and the County of Flanders, where secret sermons in Dutch, called hagenpreken ("hedgerow orations"), were held outdoors.
 Gradually discontent among the Dutch grew, and erupted in 1566 with the so-called Beeldenstorm, a surge of iconoclasm.
 This quickly spread among all Dutch regions and finally resulted in what would become the Dutch revolt from Catholicism and Spanish control.
 During the Renaissance and the Protestant Reformation, an independent Dutch religious tradition began to take shape in the northern parts of the independent Netherlands.

 The most prominent Dutch theologian was the humanist Desiderius Erasmus.
 He was critical of the abuses within the Catholic Church and called for reform, but he kept his distance from Martin Luther and Philip Melancthon.
 He continued to recognise the authority of the Pope.
 Erasmus emphasized a middle way, with a deep respect for traditional faith, piety and grace, and rejected Luther's emphasis on faith alone.
 Erasmus therefore remained a Catholic all his life.
 In relation to clerical abuses in the Church, Erasmus remained committed to reforming the Church from within.
 He also held to Catholic doctrines such as that of free will, which some Calvinist Reformers rejected in favour of the doctrine of predestination.
 His middle road approach disappointed and even angered scholars in both camps.

 The 16th and 17th century were characterized by the Protestant Reformation, which greatly influenced the history of the Netherlands, especially in western and northern areas of the country.
 They also had influence with the eastern English shires, with which they were in contact through trading across the North Sea.
 The first wave of Reformation, initiated by Luther, did not come to the Netherlands.

 The second wave of the Protestant Reformation, Anabaptism, became very popular in the counties of Holland and Friesland.
 Anabaptism was part of the Radical Reformation, a response to corruption both in the Catholic Church and in the expanding Magisterial Protestant movement.
 They refused to live the old way, and began new communities, which led to intense persecution.
 A prominent Dutch Anabaptist was Menno Simons, who initiated the Mennonite church.
-Another Anabaptist, Jantje van Leyden became the ruler of a newly founded city, New Jerusalem.
+Another Anabaptist group attempted to take control of Amsterdam in 1535, in what is referred to as the Wederdopersoproer but was violently repressed and all participants killed.
+The action was inspired by the Annabaptist dominion of Münster one year earlier when Anabaptists, some from the Netherlands, took control of Münster.
+This action ended after a lengthy siege and the execution of the self proclaimed king Jantje van Leyden and other leaders.
 Anabaptists survived throughout the centuries and they were recognized by the States-General of the Netherlands in 1578.
 Institutionalized Dutch baptism was a model for both English and American Baptists.